mcinglis/c-style/readme.md

 char * const * const zss = xss;
 ```

-Carefully consider if it's actually helpful to `const` the pointees of your struct fields.
-It can often harm flexibility, while providing few benefits.
-One situation where it's justified is for fields that should be assignable to string literals - then, give those fields the type `char const *`.
-This prevents you and your users from modifying the underlying string literals, which would prompt a segmentation fault.
+If you can `const` the pointees of your *internal* structs, do.
+Non-constant pointees can cause mutability to needlessly spread, which makes it harder to glean information from the remaining `const` qualifiers.
+Because you have total control over your internal structs, if you need to remove the `const` in future, you can.

-But, again - consider it carefully.
-Declaring a struct field as `char const *` will make it harder to work with dynamic-length strings, which need to be freed.
+You usually shouldn't `const` the pointees of your external structs.
+Flexibility is important when they're part of the public interface.
+Consider it carefully.
+An exception to this that I often make is for fields are best assignable to string literals, such as `error` fields.
+In this case, a `char const *` type prevents you and your users from modifying the underlying string literals, which would prompt a segmentation fault.

 While it can be reasonable to `const` the *pointees* of struct fields, it's never beneficial to `const` the struct fields themselves.
 For example, [it makes it painful to `malloc`](http://stackoverflow.com/questions/9691404/how-to-initialize-const-in-a-struct-in-c-with-malloc) a value of that struct.
-If it really makes sense to stop the fields from changing beyond their original values, just define invariants that enforce whatever qualities you need.
+If it really makes sense to stop the fields from changing beyond their original values, just define [invariants](#document-your-struct-invariants-and-provide-invariant-checkers) that enforce whatever qualities you need.
 Also, you and your users can just define individual variables of that struct as `const` to get the same effect.

 Only make return-type pointees `const` if you need to, and after careful consideration.
 I've found that when the compiler is hinting to add a `const` to a return type, it often means that a `const` should be *removed* somewhere; not added.
 It can harm flexibility, so be careful.